paul bluestein poetry

 Paul has just released his newest collection by Silver Bow Publishing titled, Midnight Moonlight.
 His previous collection Time Passages (Silver Bow Publishing, 2020) won First Prize in the Book of Poetry Category at the 2020 Connecticut Press Club Awards.
 This collection was followed by Fade to Black (Silver Bow Publishing) in 2021.

-MIDNIGHT MOONLIGHT (Silver Bow Publishing, 2026)
+MIDNIGHT MOONLIGHT (Silver Bow Publishing, 2026 / ISBN 978-1-77403-413-2)

-Excerpt from “Leaning Tree 1753 -”: The mottled sycamore in the side yard / might have been there long before the saltbox was built. / When she was young, she may have stood straight and strong, / a ballerina, arms up, fingers outstretched. / But now she inclines toward the house / as if trying to peek in the kitchen window / like a weary grandmother, bent over by the burdens / she has carried in her arms for so many years - / snow and winter ice, spring birds’ nests and autumn leaves. / How the three hasn’t fallen is a mystery. / Maybe it’s sheer stubbornness, a refusal to lie down and die, / I don’t know, but as I watch her / wage her contest against gravity and endure, / I, nearing my eightieth year, feel a little more / rooted to this earth.
+The mottled sycamore in the side yard / might have been there long before the saltbox was built. / When she was young, she may have stood straight and strong, / a ballerina, arms up, fingers outstretched. / But now she inclines toward the house / as if trying to peek in the kitchen window / like a weary grandmother, bent over by the burdens / she has carried in her arms for so many years - / snow and winter ice, spring birds’ nests and autumn leaves. / How the tree hasn’t fallen is a mystery. / Maybe it’s sheer stubbornness, a refusal to lie down and die, / I don’t know, but as I watch her / wage her contest against gravity and endure, / I, nearing my eightieth year, feel a little more / rooted to this earth.

-FADE TO BLACK (Silver Bow Publishing, 2021)
+FADE TO BLACK (Silver Bow Publishing, 2021 / ISBN 978-1-77403-185-8)

 This collection of poetry reaches deep into the soul and massages it to a soothing shine that warms the heart and illuminates the mind.
 There is a gentle weave that runs throughout, laced with an evocative eloquence that almost turns the pages by themselves.
 There is something living in these words that paul Bluestein has spilled onto the papers of time and the waters of life.

-Excerpt from “A Short Walk at Sunset”: The old man and his old dog walk slowly, / their autumn shadows stretched out long / ahead of them. // For now though, there will be shared food, / the evening news, and time to rest / in the chair by the window / while he watches his old dog’s flank / rise and fall with each breath.
+The old man and his old dog walk slowly, / their autumn shadows stretched out long / ahead of them. // For now though, there will be shared food, / the evening news, and time to rest / in the chair by the window / while he watches his old dog’s flank / rise and fall with each breath.

 There are many passages in these poems that will tug at your heartstrings and bring tears to your eyes.
 This is a book that gets the reader in touch with that still small part of the soul that defines who one is.